 Best Instant Issue Term: MassMutual

 MassMutual was founded in 1851 and is one of the oldest life insurers in the country.
-The company has an AM Best financial strength rating of A++ (Superior) and almost non-existent complaints with the NAIC.
+The company has an AM Best financial strength rating of A++ (Superior).
+It also has almost non-existent complaints with the NAIC.
 We chose MassMutual as the best instant issue term life insurance because of the options for simplified underwriting that let you get coverage immediately.

 MassMutual offers a direct term policy that makes coverage available for people ages 18 to 64 years old.
 The direct term policy uses simplified underwriting and allows you to apply online to obtain instant coverage.
 If they determine you will need a medical exam, they will cover you temporarily to give you time to set up an exam.
-The direct term policy is available in 10- and 20-year terms with level premiums.
+The direct term policy is available in terms ranging 10 to 30 years with level premiums.

 Read the full review: MassMutual Life Insurance